preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Set document type for uploaded documents
 ------------------------------------------
-In Omnia 7.1 and later you can set a document type for a number of uploaded documents at the same time.
+You can set a document type for a number of uploaded documents at the same time.
 Here's how:

 1. Select all uploaded documents that should belong to the same document type.
 2. Click PROPERTIES.